reingart/pyfpdf/docs/Images.md

 and ensuring it does **not** overflow the rectangle width nor height in the process, you can set `w` / `h` and also provide `keep_aspect_ratio=True` to the [`image()`](fpdf/fpdf.html#fpdf.fpdf.FPDF.image) method.

-The following unit test illustrates that:
+The following unit tests illustrate that:

 * [test_image_fit.py](https://github.com/PyFPDF/fpdf2/blob/master/test/image/test_image_fit.py)
 * resulting document: [image_fit_in_rect.pdf](https://github.com/PyFPDF/fpdf2/blob/master/test/image/image_fit_in_rect.pdf)